 The first three books are for the layman and provide you with a good, basic overview.
 The second three are textbooks and to get something out of them, you should have more than a fleeting interest in working out and fitness:

-I can guess your thought: “what does this do on here?”
-Well, trying to tinker with your body without knowing its basics is a bit like trying to repair your car blindfolded.
+I can read your thoughts: “what does this do on here?”
+It’s here because tinkering with your body without knowing its basics is like trying to repair your car blindfolded.

-And this book is not very expensive, even easy to read, and gives you a good general understanding of the human body.
+This book is not very expensive, easy to read and gives you a good general understanding of the human body.
 You will learn how muscles function and where they get their energy from, how bones and joints work, how blood transports nutrients to every cell, how all this is assembled into a well-oiled clockwork and much more.